 The FELT, captured in 2015, rose in brightness over just 2.2 days and faded completely within 10 days.
 Most supernovae can take 20 days to reach peak brightness and weeks to become undetectable.

 Researchers debated what could be causing these particularly fast events but ultimately settled on a simple explanation: The stars “burp” before exploding and don’t generate enough radioactive energy to be seen later.
 As the supernova runs into the gas expelled in the burp, astrophysicists observe a flash.
-The supernova then fades beyond their ability to detect it.
+The supernova then fades beyond its ability to detect it.

 “Our conclusion was that this was a massive star that exploded, but it had a mass loss — a wind — that started a couple of years before it exploded,” Garnavich described.
 “A shock ran into that wind after the explosion, and that’s what caused this big flash.
 But it turns out to be a rather weak supernova, so within a couple of weeks we don’t see the rest of the light.”